 Elias remained at Efenechtyd for almost eleven years and while the family lived there, his children enjoyed considerable success.
 William represented Wales several times at football and qualified as a solicitor (Elias himself was fond of sport and "took a great delight in football and cricket", Bygones, 24 May 1899 & Arch.
 Camb.
 1901, ser.
-6, Vol I): Edwin graduated from Oxford and went into the Church and in 1888 Thomas William was starting his studies at Durham with a view to following a similar path.
+6, Vol I): Edwin graduated from Oxford and went into the Church and in 1888 Thomas William was just starting his studies at Durham with the intention of following a similar path.

-At about the same time, his brother Elias was completing his course at Lampeter College.
-He too played international football and he wanted become a vicar but tragically took his own life on 20 September 1888, an event which must have had a devastating effect on such a close-knit family.
-He was reportedly suffering from depression as a result of performing badly in his final exams but a descendant believes that his depression and suicide resulted from the discovery that his wife had been having an affair; she ran off with her lover but was left destitute, fell into abject poverty and died at the age of forty-one.
+At about that time, their brother Elias was completing his course at Lampeter College, also intending to serve the Church and, like William, he had played football for Wales.
+Tragically, young Elias took his own life on 20 September 1888, an event which must have had a devastating effect on such a close-knit family.
+He hanged himself from one of the yew trees (pictured, right) in the churchyard when reportedly suffering from depression as a result of performing badly in his final exams but a descendant believes that his depression and suicide were caused by the discovery that his wife had been having an affair; she ran off with her lover but was left destitute, fell into abject poverty and died at the age of forty-one.